tamirelazar/lem-via-pippin/README.md

-# Pippin - Autonomous Being Framework
+# Pippin - The Digital Being Framework for Autonomous Agents

-Welcome to Pippin — a flexible, open-source Autonomous Being Framework to create a digital AI “being” that:
+Welcome to Pippin — a flexible, open-source framework to create a digital “being” that:

 - Learns about your goals/objectives and your character’s persona.
 - Connects to various tools or APIs (via API keys or OAuth flows through Composio) to perform tasks.